Investment Area: Data to Support Risk Threshold Criteria |

 By measuring behavioral and AEP hearing thresholds in the same individual bottlenose dolphins across the range of hearing, this project’s team will determine the frequency-dependent relationship between behavioral and AEP thresholds.
 The results of behaviorally equivalent AEP audiograms could substantially increase the data available for developing auditory weighting functions.

-Frequency-dependent, Underwater Temporary Threshold Shift in California Sea Lions (Project #LMR-45)
+Frequency-dependent, Underwater Temporary Threshold Shift in California Sea Lions (Project #LMR-45) ACTIVE

 Principal Investigator: Ron Kastelein